Man jailed for role in misappropriating over $461,000 of investment funds

-SINGAPORE - One of the men involved in a case of misappropriating more than $461,000 entrusted to investment companies was sentenced to 1½ years' jail on Thursday (Aug 5).
+One of the men involved in a case of misappropriating more than $461,000 entrusted to investment companies was sentenced to 11/2 years' jail yesterday.

 Loh Zhi Xiang, 31, pleaded guilty to two counts of criminal breach of trust and a charge related to acquiring, possessing, using, concealing or transferring the benefits from criminal conduct.